 I turn back to the window and gaze out at Tower Bridge.
-It’s beautifully lit by the already-rising sun peeking over the horizon just enough to make me wonder if my phone’s clock is accurate.
-As I measure the Bridge’s aesthetics with my eyes, I assess the situation with my brain.
+It’s beautifully lit by the just-rising sun peeking over the horizon enough to make me wonder if my phone’s clock is accurate.
+As I measure the bridge’s aesthetics with my eyes, I assess the situation with my brain.

-A string of disappointments led up to standing in a queue 100-people long, waiting for over an hour for some kind of shuttle that would be taking us who-knows-where so that we would vacate the airport for the night, allowing the security guards to go home without having to worry that we’ll spend our night stealing Toblerone from the duty-free store.
+A string of disappointments led to standing in a queue 100-people long, waiting for over an hour for some kind of shuttle that would be taking us who-knows-where so that we could leave the airport for the night, allowing the security guards to go get some sleep without having to worry we’ll spend the night stealing Toblerone from the duty-free store.

-It was a full-sized bus that picked us up, and with hip-hop-trance music playing in the background, we watched and judged as the bus driver drove for what seemed like hours before pulling into an alleyway, turning around, and plunging forward into the darkness in the opposite direction, obviously uncertain as to where the address he had been given could be found.
+It was a full-sized bus that picked us up, and with hip-hop-trance music playing in the background, we watched and judged as the bus driver drove for what seemed like hours before pulling into an alleyway, turning around, and plunging forward into the darkness in the opposite direction, obviously uncertain as to where he was going.

-At about 12:30am, we pulled into a small side-street just beside London’s famous Tower Bridge and started to unload, weary would-be flyers sleepily wobbling out of the club-music-infused bus out into the chilly, dark night.
-We were all a little concerned that they driver may have finally just given up and decided that this would be a good spot to dump the tourists with little chance of our bodies ever being found, but too tired to care about our potential impending doom.
+At about 12:30am, we pulled along a small side street adjacent to London’s famous Tower Bridge.
+We started to unload, weary would-be flyers sleepily wobbling out of the club-music-infused bus out into the chilly, dark night.
+We were all a little concerned that the driver may have finally just given up and decided that this would be a good spot to dump the tourists with little chance of our bodies ever being found, but we were also too tired to care about our potential impending doom.

-Thankfully, that was not the case.
-Minutes after arriving, I found myself sitting at a table, eating a hastily prepared (but delicious) buffet dinner in a lovely (four star!) hotel.
-I gobbled the meal as quickly as I could and headed downstairs to use the archaic terminal that was the only Internet access point in the building before fumbling my way to the fourth floor, sliding my keycard into the door and nearly falling into an enormous (and incredibly comfortable) bed.
+Thankfully, minutes after arriving, I found myself sitting at a table, eating a hastily prepared (but delicious) buffet dinner in a lovely hotel.
+I gobbled the meal as quickly as I could and headed downstairs to use the archaic terminal that was the only Internet access point in the building, before fumbling my way to the fourth floor, sliding my keycard into the door, and nearly falling into an enormous (and incredibly comfortable) bed.

-I stayed in bed less than a minute, however, as I knew the bus would be coming back to pick us up in just a few hours, and all of my methods of communication – my phone, my computer, my iPod – had run out of juice during the day, leaving me without access to the outside world.
-I began pulling cords out from tiny pockets in my bag and rigging up the most suitable solution I could come up with.
+I stayed in bed less than a minute, however, as I knew the bus would be coming back to pick us up in just a few hours, and all of my methods of communication, my phone, my computer, my iPod, had run out of juice during the day, leaving me without access to the outside world.
+I began pulling cords from tiny pockets in my bag and rigging up the most suitable solution I could devise.

-But the bridge is beautiful, so I stare out the window for a few more moments, committing the moment to memory and reminding myself that sometimes a single moment – just one mental snapshot of a second in time – can justify a day of exhaustion and mental anguish.
+But the bridge is beautiful, so I stare out the window for a few more moments, committing the moment to memory and reminding myself that sometimes a single moment, just one mental snapshot commemorating a second in time, can justify a day of exhaustion and mental anguish.